telerik/winforms-docs/multicolumncombobox/drop-down-properties.md

 ---
-title: Drop down properties
+title: Drop Down Properties
-page_title: Drop down properties | UI for WinForms Documentation
+page_title: Drop Down Properties | RadMultiColumnComboBox
-description: Drop down properties
+description: RadMultiColumnComboBox is a special case of combo box control with RadGridView integrated in its drop-down.
 slug: winforms/multicolumncombobox/drop-down-properties
 tags: drop,down,properties
 published: True
-position: 1
+position: 7
 previous_url: multicolumncombobox-drop-down-properties
 ---

-# Drop down properties
+# Drop Down Properties

+This article lists all important properties that are relevant for the drop down in **RadMultiColumnComboBox**.

-## Drop down Width
+## DropDownWidth

+The **DropDownWidth** property gets or sets the width of the of the drop-down portion of **RadMultiColumnComboBox**.

+#### Setting the DropDownWidth property

 {{source=..\SamplesCS\MultiColumnComboBox\MultiColumnComboBox1.cs region=dropDownHeight}}
 {{source=..\SamplesVB\MultiColumnComboBox\MultiColumnComboBox1.vb region=dropDownHeight}}